ablaamim/ft_printf/README.md

 </h2>

 <p align=center>
-	The printf The versatility of the printf function in C represents a great exercise in programming.
-This [project](https://github.com/ablaamim/ft_printf/blob/main/SRC/en.subject.pdf) is of MODERATE difficulty.
+	The <b>printf</b> The versatility of the printf function in C represents a great exercise in programming.
+This project is of MODERATE difficulty.
 It will enable you to discover variadic functions in C. The key to a successful ft_printf is a well-structured and good extensible code.

 ---